musevlt/imphot/doc/imphot/fit_photometry.rst

 Writing a corrected MUSE image
 ------------------------------

-If the optional `--apply` included in the argument list to :ref:`fit_photometry<fit_photometry>`, then the MUSE image is corrected for the fitted pointing and calibration errors, and the resulting image is written to a new FITS file, which has the name of the MUSE input file, but with the ".fits" extension replaced by "_aligned.fits".
+If the optional `--apply` argument is included in the argument list to :ref:`fit_photometry<fit_photometry>`, then the MUSE image is corrected for the fitted pointing and calibration errors, and the resulting image is written to a new FITS file, which has the name of the MUSE input file, but with the ".fits" extension replaced by "_aligned.fits".
 By default, the fitted pointing errors are corrected by changing the coordinate reference pixel (CRPIX1, and CRPIX2) in the FITS header.
-Alternatively, it can correct the error by resampling the image to shift it without changing the coordinates of the pixels.
+Alternatively, the pointing can be corrected by resampling the image, to shift it without changing the coordinates of the pixels.
 This option is requested by including `--resample` in the argument list, in addition to `--apply`.